-- (d) Minimum Hours of Training for Agents and Loss Adjusters - (1) Before the Company may permit agents to sell or service any eligible crop insurance contract: - (A) The new agent or other applicable individuals (including any other individual who solicits or otherwise promotes crop insurance sales on behalf of the Company) must participate in a structured training program of at least 12 hours on all of the items listed in subsection (b)(1). - (B) The experienced agent or other applicable individual must annually complete at least 3 hours of structured training on updates or changes specifically related to the items listed in subsection (b)(1), or that are identified by FCIC or the Company as deficient during the quality control reviews or processing of the sales related documents. - (C) All agents and other applicable individuals must pass a basic competency test before they can sell or service an eligible crop insurance contract (all results must be maintained by the Company).
+- (d) Minimum Hours of Training for Agents and Loss Adjusters - (1) In order to sell or service any eligible crop insurance contract: - (A) A new agent or other applicable individuals (including any other individual who solicits or otherwise promotes crop insurance sales on behalf of the Company) must participate in a structured training program of at least 12 hours on all of the items listed in subsection (b)(1). - (B) An experienced agent or other applicable individual must annually complete at least 3 hours of structured training on updates or changes specifically related to the items listed in subsection (b)(1), or that are identified by FCIC or the Company as deficient during the quality control reviews or processing of the sales related documents. - (C) All agents and other applicable individuals must pass a basic competency test before they can sell or service an eligible crop insurance contract (all testing records, including test results, shall be maintained in accordance with section IV(g) of the Agreement).
 Basic competency tests must specifically relate to the items listed in subsection (b)(1) and determine the proficiency of the individual who completed the required training to sell and service eligible crop insurance contracts.
-Additionally, the Company must review the test results and document follow-up training initiatives for any area of identified weakness on the part of any one or more individuals. - (D) All agents and applicable individuals must retake and pass the basic competency test every three years. - (E) If the agent or other applicable individual was not employed by or did not contract with the Company in previous years, the Company must obtain and have available upon request, documentation that the agent or other applicable individual has passed the basic competency test within the past 3 years with another AIP. - (2) Before the Company may permit loss adjusters to adjust or sign any claim for any eligible crop insurance contract: - (A) The new loss adjuster or other applicable individual must participate in a structured training program of at least 60 hours on all of the items listed in subsection (c)(1) (including at least 24 hours of classroom training).
+Additionally, the Company must review the test results and document follow-up training initiatives for any area of identified weakness on the part of any one or more individuals. - (D) All agents and applicable individuals must retake and pass the basic competency test every three years. - (E) If the agent or other applicable individual was not employed by or did not contract with the Company in previous years, the Company must obtain and have available upon request, documentation that the agent or other applicable individual has passed the basic competency test within the past 3 years with another AIP. - (2) In order to adjust or sign any claim for any eligible crop insurance contract: - (A) A new loss adjuster or other applicable individual must participate in a structured training program of at least 60 hours on all of the items listed in subsection (c)(1) (including at least 24 hours of classroom training).

-- (B) The experienced loss adjuster or other applicable individual must annually complete at least 18 hours of structured training (including at least 6 hours of classroom training), on updates or changes specifically related to the areas listed in subsections (c)(1) or that are identified by FCIC or the Company as deficient during the quality control reviews or processing of the sales related documents. - (C) All loss adjusters and other applicable individuals must pass a basic competency test (all results must be maintained by the Company).
+- (B) An experienced loss adjuster or other applicable individual must annually complete at least 16 hours of structured training (including at least 8 hours of classroom training), on updates or changes specifically related to the areas listed in subsections (c)(1) or that are identified by FCIC or the Company as deficient during the quality control reviews or processing of the sales related documents. - (C) All loss adjusters and other applicable individuals must pass a basic competency test (all testing records, including test results, shall be maintained in accordance with section IV(g) of the Agreement).
 Basic competency tests must specifically relate to the areas listed in subsection (c)(1) and determine the proficiency of the individuals who completed the required training to accurately and correctly determine the amount of the loss and verify applicable information.
 Additionally, the Company must review the test results and document follow-up training initiatives for any area of identified weakness on the part of any one or more new loss adjusters or experienced loss adjusters. - (D) All loss adjusters and other applicable individuals must retake and pass the competency test every three years. - (E) The Company must obtain and have available upon request, documentation for any loss adjuster or other applicable individual that has passed the basic competency test within the past 3 years with another AIP to fulfill the requirements of this subsection.